 Objective A. I want to save as much as possible right now!

 As outlined in the example below, the 20-year solar loan has the lowest monthly payment at just $154.48 per month, so it provides really nice short-term savings.
 However, when you multiply $154.48 per month by 240 months you wind up spending $37,075.2 (or $3.92 per fully financed DC watt) in total principal & interest over the terms of the solar loan.

 Objective B. I want the lowest purchase price!

 Okay, we don't blame you.
 The lowest purchase price in the table below appears to be $30,838.06.
 This comes with a 10-year solar loan at 6.99%... not a bad deal.
 Now, let's add up the 120 loan payments at $249.38 per month to get a total cost of principal and interest of $29,925.6.
 GREAT, that's a LOT lower than the $37,075.2 (or $3.17 per fully financed DC watt) for the 20-year solar panel financing option.

 Objective C. I want the lowest cost of solar ownership!

 Smart, although the price sticker of the 10-year, 2.99% solar panel loan option seems the highest at $34,673.17.
 But, the lower interest rate produces the lowest monthly cost for a 10-year solar panel loan at just $233.30 per month.
 Now, when we multiply 120 months of loan payments by $233.30 our total cost of principal & interest is just $27,996 (or $2.96 per fully financed DC watt).
 So, this is the best deal!

-BUT, make sure you focus on the the fully financed cost per DC watt (as opposed to the solar installation price) as illustrated in the table below.
+BUT, make sure you focus on the Total Cost Of Principal & Interest per DC Watt (as opposed to the solar installation price) as illustrated in the table above.